janalin/lvm4j/README.md

 }};
 hmm.train(states, observations);
 ```
 Take care that <code>states</code> and <code>observations</code> have the same keys and equally long values.

-You can write your trained HMM to a file using
+You can write your trained HMM to a file using:
 ```java
 String outFile = "hmm.trained.xml";
 hmm.writeHMM(outFile);
 ```
 That is it!

 #### Prediction

 First initialize the HMM again:
 ```java
 String xmlFile = "/src/test/resources/hmm.trained.xml";
 HMM hmm = HMMFactory.instance().hmm(xmlFile)
 ```
 Make sure to use the <code>hmm.trained.xml</code> file containing your trained HMM.
 Then make a prediction using:
 ```java
 Map<String, String> observations = new HashMap<>(){{
 	put("s1", "XYZYXZ");